 HISTORY OF MANIFESTATIONS

-There has been a very long history of paranormal activity, starting when the banished Indian criminals had died and were buried on this island.
+There is a very long history of paranormal activity here, starting when the banished Indian criminals had died and were buried on the island.
 Negativity and oppressive evil began, and just grew over the years.
 Because of the deaths of Civil War prisoners, sick Army soldiers, Army prisoners and the prisoners and guards at Alcatraz, many spirits seem to be stuck here or just don’t want to leave just yet.
-Even spirits that didn’t die there but served time or worked here are back in their old cells or stomping grounds.
+Even spirits that didn’t die here but served time or worked at Alcatraz are back in their old cells or stomping grounds.

-When graves are disturbed, built upon or moved, the spirits of the people who were buried are not happy and are confused or even angry about it.
+When graves are disturbed, built upon or moved, the spirits of the people who are buried are either not happy, confused, or even angry about it.

 The graves of Indians, and people who died during the Civil War days have been moved or built upon in order to build the The United States Disciplinary Barracks and probably the Alcatraz Prison and buildings as well.